-- Edit your source files (either assembly or C)

-- One touch assemble (or compile) and download to PIC MCU emulator and simulator tools (automatically updates all project information)

-- · Debug using:

-- Source files (assembly or C)

-- Mixed assembly and C
+- Edit your source files (either assembly or C) - One touch assemble (or compile) and download to PICmicro emulator and simulator tools (automatically updates all project information) - · Debug using: - source files (assembly or C) - absolute listing file (mixed assembly and C) - machine code

-- Machine code

-MPLAB IDE supports multiple debugging tools in a single development paradigm, from the cost-effective simulators, through low-cost in-circuit debuggers, to full-featured emulators.
-This eliminates the learning curve when upgrading to tools with increased flexibility and power.
+MPLAB IDE supports multiple debugging tools in a single development paradigm, from the cost effective simulators, through low-cost in-circuit debuggers, to full-featured emulators.
+This eliminates the learning curve when upgrading to tools with increasing flexibility and power.